davised/automlsa2/README.rst

 ----

 1. Write detailed list of intermediate files.
-2. Compare functionality of this version to prior autoMLSA.py version.
+2. Compare functionality of this version to prior autoMLSA.pl version.
+3. Check for version numbers for external programs.

 Contributing
 ------------